metalsmith/metalsmith.io/src/docs/getting-started.md

 * `lib` is for all the rest (for example local metalsmith plugins, Sass styles that are processed outside of metalsmith and added to the build, or metadata that is manually `require()`'d)

 ...but Metalsmith gives you total freedom about how you want to structure your project, so feel free to restructure things as you see fit.
-Check out the [nodejs.org website](https://github.com/nodejs/nodejs.org) that is built with metalsmith for inspiration.

 ## Starter projects